Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning

 where $\cU$ is the set of all states in which the agent is upright.

-To enable the agent to outperform the teachers, the weights $\lambda_f$ and $\lambda_g$ are adaptively adjusted such that there is no regularization once the agent's performance (as estimated by the critic's output) is above chosen thresholds $Q_f$ and $Q_g$, respectively.
-This approach was proposed in \citep{abdolmaleki2021dime} for a similar setting.
-Specifically, $\lambda_f$ is updated by stochastic gradient descent to minimize
+To enable the agent to outperform the skill policies, the weights $\clambdas$ and $\clambdag$ are adaptively adjusted such that there is no regularization once the predicted Q-values are above the pre-set thresholds $\cQs$ and $\cQg$, respectively.
+This approach was proposed by Abdolmaleki et al.~\cite{abdolmaleki2021dime} for a similar setting and is closely related to the Lagrangian multiplier method used in constrained RL~\citep{Stooke2020}.
+Specifically, $\clambdas$ (or $\clambdag$) is updated by stochastic gradient descent to minimize

-using a softplus transform and clipping to enforce that $0 \leq \lambda_f \leq 1$.
-(The analogous scheme is used to update $\lambda_g$.)
-When the agent's predicted return is less than $Q_f$, then $\lambda_f$ increases to $1$, at which point the agent effectively performs behavioral cloning to the soccer teacher.
-Once the agent's predicted return surpasses $Q_f$, then $\lambda_f$ decreases to $0$, at which point the agent learns using pure RL on the soccer training objective.
-This enabled the agent to improve beyond any simple scheduling of the teacher policies; our agents learned effective transitions between the two teacher skills and finetuned the skills themselves.
+using a softplus transform and clipping to enforce that $0 \leq \clambdas \leq 1$.
+When the agent's predicted return is less than $\cQs$, then $\clambdas$ increases to $1$, at which point the agent effectively performs behavioral cloning to the soccer skill.
+Once the agent's predicted return surpasses $\cQs$, then $\clambdas$ decreases to $0$, at which point the agent learns using pure RL on the soccer training objective.
+This enabled the agent to improve beyond any simple scheduling of the skill policies; our agents learned effective transitions between the two skills and finetuned the skills themselves.